 “Despite its cruelties and atrocities, it can be a benevolent world…[in our year-long wander]…Nothing bad happened.
 We weren’t assaulted or pickpocketed…We’ve returned without a scratch, let alone a single hurt feeling.”

 P.S.
 Writing this review, I just realized Mike has another book I’ve yet to read – “The Distance Between: A Travel Memoir”.
 Trust that the Kindle edition will be on my nightstand tonight!

 Do you like road trips and good reads?
-Don’t miss my post on the best road trip books, and be sure to check out this amazing interactive map which charts out the literary journeys of the best modern road trip stories from Atlas Obscura.
+Don’t miss my post on the best road trip books, and be sure to check out this amazing interactive map that charts out the literary journeys of the best modern road trip stories from Atlas Obscura.

 What are we missing in this list of best travel books?
 Is your favorite read not on this list?
-Be sure to sound off in the comments below with your favorite travel related read…
+Be sure to sound off in the comments below with your favorite travel-related read…

 Latest posts by Ryan (see all)